macrosscape/macrosscape.github.io/README.md

 <span> - Span (of text)

-The simplest tag to use for totally normal text.
-Use with id="subtext" so it's consistently styled.
+The simplest tag to use for totally normal text, if it needs styling different from the default.

 Example:
-<span id="subtext">A bunch of text that's not super mega important.</span>
+<span id="someText">A bunch of text that's not super mega important.</span>

 <br> - Line break